vedph/cadmus-migration/docs/overview.md

 - _Figure 1: Cadmus preview architecture_

 It all starts from the Cadmus **database**, including items with their parts.
 Some of these parts may represent text (with a text part) or layered text (with a text part and any number of text layer parts).
 Many other parts may well represent non-textual data (e.g. the codicological description of a manuscript).
+Usually, items are processed from an **item ID collector**, which gets the IDs of all the matching items in their order (at present we just have a single [builtin collector](collectors.md)).

 As for preview, the main distinction is between a **generic preview**, which can be applied to any part; and a **specialized preview** specifically designed for layered texts.